CristianDavideConte/universalSmoothScroll/docs/FunctionsAbout.md

     <code>Object</code>
   </td>
   <td rowspan = "1" align = "left">
-    An HTMLElement or the window element.
+    An HTMLElement, an SVGElement or the Window.
   </td>
   </tr>
   <tr>